muhammad-ahmed-ghani/svoice_demo/README.md

 ### Citation

-The Code is borrowed from Original [svoice](https://github.com/facebookresearch/svoice) repository.
+The Code is borrowed from original [svoice](https://github.com/facebookresearch/svoice) repository.
 All rights of code are reserved by [META Research](https://github.com/facebookresearch).

 ```
 @inproceedings{nachmani2020voice,